iFrostizz/OctoPrint-CalibrationCompanion/README.md

 # Calibration Companion

 This plugin was created to calibrate your 3D printer settings easily.
-It comes really handy when you want to try a new filament for example.
+It comes really handy when you want to try a new filament for instance.
 Let me explain all the tabs a bit more precisely before throwing yourself in the process.

 ### Setup